Ashherr1/AniSync/README.md

 # AniSync
-Application that Syncs MyAnimeList to a Sonar Instance
+Application that Syncs MyAnimeList to a Sonar Instance Still work in Progress